About Me

 (From the “JJQ “Website: http://www.justjazzquintet.com/)

-After years in Houston, working with the Houston Pops Orchestra and performing with an impressive list of guest artists, from popular stars to jazz greats, Brandy spent 5 years in California's Silicon Valley working in the computer field and playing music in the Bay Area.
+After years on the road and in recording studios performing with an impressive list of guest artists, from popular stars to jazz greats, Brandy spent 5 years in Houston, working with the Houston Pops Orchestra.
+Then spent 5 years in California's Silicon Valley working in the computer field and playing music in the Bay Area.

-In 1990, she moved to Colorado and now lives in the mountains west of Denver.
-A computer systems analyst by day, she continues to play jazz, blues, funk & rock guitar with some of the region's best bands and appear at festivals such as the Women's Jazz Festivals in Kansas City and the IARJC festival (International Association of Jazz Record Collectors) in San Antonio.
-She's also participated in the newly formed all-women's big band out of Greeley, Colorado, ‘No Man’s Band’. “
+In 1990, she moved to Colorado and now has a home in the mountains west of Denver.
+A computer systems Project Director by day, she continued to play jazz, blues, funk & rock guitar with some of the region's best bands and appear at festivals such as the Women's Jazz Festivals in Kansas City, and the Colorado All-Women’s Blues Festival, “Women Rock the Night”.
+After recently retiring from the computer/Project-Director profession, she has returned to Denver, playing jazz clubs in the area, plus occasional recording sessions.
+Her latest project is working with the jazz group, “The Swedge Jazz Band”, and reconnecting with the JJQ as well as working single & duo jazz gigs in the area.

 "Hi Brandy, it's Albert Lee, my friend Mike Warner told me to check out your site and the 'High & Dry' track...Very cool! ...
 Keep up the great work." -- Albert Lee